xbeedx/Courses/CS50/3-Algorithms/Lecture/3-Lecture.md

     Search doors[0] through doors[middle-1]
 Else if 50 > doors[middle]
     Search doors[middle+1] through doors[n-1]
-Notice, looking at this approximation of code, you can nearly imagine what this might look like in actual code.
 ```
+<sub>Notice, looking at this approximation of code, you can nearly imagine what this might look like in actual code.<sub>

 # Running Time